zulip/zulip/docs/subsystems/markdown.md

 render tweets nicely).
-The frontend implementation is in JavaScript, based on [marked.js](https://github.com/chjj/marked) (`static/js/echo.js`), and is used to preview and locally echo messages the moment the sender hits enter, without waiting for round trip from the server.
+The frontend implementation is in JavaScript, based on [marked.js](https://github.com/chjj/marked) (`static/js/echo.js`), and is used to preview and locally echo messages the moment the sender hits Enter, without waiting for round trip from the server.
 Those frontend renderings are only shown to the sender of a message, and they are (ideally) identical to the backend rendering.